Biology and sexual orientation: Epigenetics studies

-A study suggests linkage between a mother's genetic make-up and homosexuality of her sons.
-Women have two X chromosomes, one of which is "switched off".
-The inactivation of the X chromosome occurs randomly throughout the embryo, resulting in cells that are mosaic with respect to which chromosome is active.
-In some cases though, it appears that this switching off can occur in a non-random fashion.
-Bocklandt et al. (2006) reported that, in mothers of homosexual men, the number of women with extreme skewing of X chromosome inactivation is significantly higher than in mothers without gay sons.
-In a study of 94 participants, 13% of mothers with one gay son, and 23% of mothers with two gay sons, showed extreme skewing, compared to 4% of mothers without gay sons.
+A hypothesis developed by Rice et al. proposes that epigenetic "epi‐marks" (non–DNA sequence modifications like DNA methylation) play a central buffering role in sexual development, by controlling how strongly fetal androgen signaling influences tissues.
+Some of those epi‐marks are sex‐specific (i.e. different in XX vs. XY embryos) and help protect against atypical androgen exposure (too much in XX, too little in XY).
+Occasionally, some of these protective epi‐marks escape erasure across generations, and find themselves in an opposite‐sex individual, causing a gonad–trait discordance (a mismatch between gonadal sex and some sexually dimorphic traits).
+Rice et al. propose that such a discordance may be causing same‐sex sexual orientations.

 Birth order

 Blanchard and Klassen (1997) reported that each additional older brother increases the odds of a man being gay by 33%.
 This is now "one of the most reliable epidemiological variables ever identified in the study of sexual orientation".
 To explain this finding, it has been proposed that male fetuses provoke a maternal immune reaction that becomes stronger with each successive male fetus.
 This maternal immunization hypothesis (MIH) begins when cells from a male fetus enter the mother's circulation during pregnancy or while giving birth.
 Male fetuses produce H-Y antigens which are "almost certainly involved in the sexual differentiation of vertebrates".
 These Y-linked proteins would not be recognized in the mother's immune system because she is female, causing her to develop antibodies which would travel through the placental barrier into the fetal compartment.
 From here, the anti-male bodies would then cross the blood/brain barrier (BBB) of the developing fetal brain, altering sex-dimorphic brain structures relative to sexual orientation, increasing the likelihood that the exposed son will be more attracted to men than women.
 It is this antigen which maternal H-Y antibodies are proposed to both react to and 'remember'.
 Successive male fetuses are then attacked by H-Y antibodies which somehow decrease the ability of H-Y antigens to perform their usual function in brain masculinization.

 In 2017, researchers discovered a biological mechanism of gay people who tend to have older brothers.
 They believed the Neuroligin 4 Y-linked protein was responsible for a later son being gay.
 They found that women had significantly higher anti-NLGN4Y levels than men.
 In addition, mothers of gay sons, particularly those with older brothers, had significantly higher anti-NLGN4Y levels than did the control samples of women, including mothers of heterosexual sons.
 The results suggest an association between a maternal immune response to NLGN4Y and subsequent sexual orientation in male offspring.

 The fraternal birth order effect, however, does not apply to instances where a firstborn is homosexual.